Limitations of JEDI Models

 The Jobs and Economic Development Impact (JEDI) models are input-output based models, also appropriately called calculators or screening tools.
 As such, they share important limitations with all models based on input-output calculation methodologies.
-For the interested user, the Environmental Protection Agency recently published EPA Assessing the Multiple Benefits of Clean Energy: A Resource for States1, which discusses and compares different types of models and screening tools for assessing economic impacts and jobs, including JEDI (see Chapter 5, pp. 136-142).
+For the interested user, the Environmental Protection Agency published a report in 2010 EPA Assessing the Multiple Benefits of Clean Energy: A Resource for States1, which discusses and compares different types of models and screening tools for assessing economic impacts and jobs, including JEDI (see Chapter 5, pp. 136-142).
 The most important limitation to note is that JEDI results are estimates, not precise forecasts, for the following reasons.

 Results reflect gross impacts and not net impacts.

 In common with most input-output screening tools, the JEDI model reports only the gross impacts from the project described.2 The JEDI results do not reflect many other economic impacts that could affect real-world impacts on jobs from the project.
 These other economic impacts include, but are not limited to:

 - Potential increases or decreases in electricity rates or fuel prices resulting from investments in new electricity or fuel infrastructure

 - Local economic development losses associated with the possible displacement of other local energy sources

 - The displacement of some other type of economic activity due to investment in this particular project

 Results are based on approximations of industrial input-output relationships.